bagnaram/hotkey-ctl/README.md

 ### Setup

-For i3wm, you can configure the following lines in `~/.config/i3/config`
+For sway or i3wm, you can configure the following lines in `~/.config/i3/config`

 ```
 # audio controls